rohsin47/movie-award-service/README.md

    The below assumptions have been made in absence of requirements gap:
    1. API requires to provide a list of top ten rated movies ordered by box office value. but enclosed csv data does not have box office value. so, required data is filled using random generator.
    2. API expects an API token from caller but there has been no mention of what kind of API token and provider to be used, plus it adds complexity to the solution, so basic authorization have been used for securing rest endpoints.
+   3. There is no information on user like how we store accounts, so default user account "__guest__" is created for rating movies.
+This is done because then ratings data would not be reliable and keep overiding.
+API is also provided to register new user accounts.

 #### Solution design